mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 {% include ltr/download_pkg.html archive='/static/clusters/Type Family.ghcluster' title='**Type Family** Cluster' %}

-Notice that in case of **Duct Systems** the element types are system types and therefore have no associated family file
+Notice that in case of **Duct Systems** for example, the element types are system types and therefore have no associated family file

 ![]({{ "/static/images/guides/revit-families04.png" | prepend: site.baseurl }})